fbpx

 If you feel like you haven’t heard from us, check your Spam folder!
 Program updates will come from rise@coeduc.org.
 If you’re still not receiving anything, send us an email or give us a call to make sure we have your contact information up to date.

-Can I visit my student?
+Can I visit the student I sponsor?

 What if I’m not coming on a scheduled tour?